alexjordan/otawa/patmos/README.md

 Patmos Plugin for OTAWA
 =======================

-This repository contains the Patmos plugin code for OTAWA.
+This directory contains the Patmos plugin code for OTAWA.

 Find out more about OTAWA at